-The temenos wall is the only identifiable structure of the Roman temple visible on the surface, surviving only in small sections barely visible at ground level or just below, except for one stretch.
+The temenos wall [image 44] is the only identifiable structure of the Roman temple visible on the surface, surviving only in small sections barely visible at ground level or just below.
 We have gradually worked to trace its course, and we excavated a complex foundation structure of stone and mud brick that seems likely to have been the substructure of the North Gate of the temple complex.
-There are a few other clues that will in time help us to piece together the picture of the temple, including column drums from the hypostyle hall mentioned above, not in situ but probably not far from their original locations, as they are mainly clustered in one part of the excavated area.
-Other notable points are a collapsed wall and a collapsed corner, which should be more or less where they fell and thus help to determine its original placement.
-A cavetto cornice stone found in the area where P. Davoli thought the doorway to the temple ought to be helps to confirm this judgment.
+There are a few other clues that will in time help us to piece together the picture of the temple, including column drums from the hypostyle hall mentioned above [slide 45], not in situ but probably not far from their original locations, as they are clustered in one part of the excavated area.
+Another notable point is a collapsed wall, which should be more or less where it fell and thus help to determine its original placement.
+A cornice stone found exactly where Professor Davoli thought the doorway to the temple ought to be helps to confirm this judgment.

 The temple of Thoth at Trimithis is only one of about twenty temples known in the oasis, where we have probably the most extensive surviving network of Egyptian local temples, both in stone and in mud brick.
-The extensively preserved temples of Amun, Mut, and Chonsu at Deir el-Hagar and of Amon-Nakht and Hathor at Ain Birbiyeh are decorated like that of Thoth at Amheida; indeed, the same stonecarvers seem to have worked at Deir el-Hagar and at Trimithis.
-The major temple of Kellis was dedicated to Tutu, and a smaller one to his consort Tapsais and his mother Neith.
+The extensively preserved temples of Amun, Mut, and Chonsu at Deir el-Hagar [image 46] and of Amon-Nakht and Hathor at Ain Birbiyeh [image 47] are decorated like that of Thoth at Amheida; indeed, the same stonecarvers seem to have worked at Deir el-Hagar and at Trimithis.
+The major temple of Kellis was dedicated to Tutu, [image 48] and a smaller one to his consort Tapshai and his mother Neith.
 The Tutu temple contains an extraordinary mud-brick mammisi, decorated in the second century with paintings of hundreds of Egyptian gods.
-The collapsed plaster has been lovingly collected and over many years reassembled by Olaf Kaper and his team of conservators and artists.
+The collapsed plaster has been loving collected and over many years reassembled by Olaf Kaper and his team. [image 49, 7 Hathors]